joaoagr1/full-user-auth/README.md

 ## Overview

 This project is an authentication module built with Java and Spring Boot.
-It provides functionalities for user registration, login, password management, and email verification.
+It provides functionalities for users registration, login, password management, and email verification.

 ## Table of Contents